 Student: “Last weekend we had a work action in the forest.”

-Student: “Protest?
-Er, I am not sure.
-I am not happy to have work actions at the weekend.”
+Student: “I’m not sure.
+But yes, I am not happy to have work actions at the weekend.”

 Me: “So you protest against having actions at the weekend by organising actions at the weekend?”